 The Battle of Waterloo proved a godsend for denture-makers.
-In one grisly day in 1 sixt, tens of thousands of soldlers, many with good teeth, lay dead on the battleful cooters were quick to see the potential and the market was flooded with 'Waterloo teeth'.
-Though collected randomly, when sorred into upper and lower they looked The same sorting took place when the junior nurses brought their collections back to the clinic.
-"Miss blains belied them to setrilise them, [I] remember the smell!, recalled nurse Flora Morriss."
-A perk of this Saturday chore was morning tea at Kirkchalie and Stations' department store.
-Once, a 'nurse Fogot to pick up the jar which had been put under the table and had to go back to the lost property office to claim a jar of teeth!
-It was the first or damay misshaps with tooch coloring over the years.
+In one grisly day in 1815, tens of thousands of soldlers, many with good teeth, lay dead on the battleft Looters were quick to see the potential and the market was flooded with 'Waterlo teeth.'
+Though collected randomly, when sorted into upper and lower they looked they came from a single mouth.
+The same sorting took place when the junior marses brought their collections back to the clinic.
+"Miss Palies belief them to settlike them, [I] remember the smell;" recalled nurse Flora Morriss."
+A perk of this Satunday chore was meening tea at Kirkchalle and Staring department store.
+Once, a 'marse feepor to pick up to he are which hab been put under the table and had to go back to the lost property office to claim a late of teeth.
+It was the first of many missham with tooth colocitate over the events.
 RAISED IN THE TOMATO HOU

-THE MARCH THAT CHANGED EVERYTHING The filterath of March 1912 was ca good up for Foreman Kiri.
-The masslery asla increases quicking passed to MFN were compared the first result inflorations, including the Timpleyers Footeristics, the unions and the model.
-Attend the primation of the production of the primation of the primation of the production of the production of the production of the production of the primation of the pr I now we consomics control as we. and, it wis to the control and the had a habbe of whites to the control control and the part the marriage had sourced and the had a habbe of bentum and the part of the control and the part of the control and the had a habbe of the had an habbe of the control and the control and the part of the control and the private office.
-The mans who was more than a smack for partiamentary probal lobe Madelone was an alow in such administration.
-There are the time of the detail as more camping list field in which was a fall to the control and the shad in which and list held in which we will have been a facine from the control of the six months in and list held in which we will have been a facine from the control of the camping.
-Meanwhile, in the examped TSA offices on the third flow of PSS House, a shortdistance from Parliamen.
-Dut Integu waste having a pool day of them.
-The Welling House office was in termed as the result of a king-running conflict that had began when the properties of the start had decided they wanted to be represented by the Critical Workers Union (in Castal had decided the whether Studies (in Castal had decided the whether Studies (in Castal had decided the had began whether Studies (in Castal had decided the had been part as seen interest of the in-short seen from the second to the second the secon 163 The Home Front STEVEN LOVERIDGE AND JAMES WATSON While New Zealand soldiers dug into their trenches, major issues divided the nation back home, including conscription, censorship, and the treatment of conscientious objectors, Germans and other 'enemy aliens'.
+THE MARCH THAT CHANGED EVERYTHING The filterache Manch 1914 was not a good day for Returnal Kir.
+The mastery as Lincrasca quitty assessed to MFN were compared to the Filter and Indicates in Indicates for Engineers Federicals, the unions and the model.
+Indicate the primation of the Engineers Federicals, the unions and the model.
+Indicate the primated of the population to more year generations and death Was indicates and the third of the population to more year generations and death Was indicated fine assumed that General Compared the Compared of the Compared of the Section of the Compared of th incre was associated contret a sew.
+And w wire, soun, the sex falcing one or for fraction of the visits to the office.
+Over they sex to the marriage the stored and the had a habb of the bentaling and partially his down in from of others.
+Today was not exception, referring to the last a fall is allegate to office staff and agent of the sex of the sex Meanwhile, in the cramped ISA offices on the hintid floor of PISS House, a sholl offices of PISS House, a sholl offices of PISS House, a show it distance from Englaneers.
+Thus from your sharing a pool day either.
+The Welling House office was in termend as the result of a kinge running conflict that had began whether the well office was that had decided whether shallon for the state of the in-shows realf association.
+That meeting usino starf were holding to instead of the in-shows realf association.
+That meeting usino starf were holding that you are shown in the sharing a start when the sharing a start had present a start when the sharing the s 163 The Home Front STEVEN LOVERIDGE AND JAMES WATSON While New Zealand soldiers dug into their trenches, major issues divided the nation back home, including conscription, censorship, and the treatment of conscientious objectors, Germans and other 'enemy aliens'.
 Then, in the Great War's last months, the influenza pandemic struck.
 This fresh history examines a new and uncertain Dominion at war.
 STEVEN LOVERIDGE holds a PhD from Victoria University of Wellington and works from the Stout Research Centre for New Zealand Studies.
 Professor in History at Massey University.
 His research interests are largely focused on the relationship between New Zealand and the United Kingdom.